|

 by the purple mountains majesty, we instantly knew we had found the

+land we were searching for.
 We spent the next week exploring western Montana,

 and found it to our liking.
 According to the plan, all we had to do

+was sell the house and come back for good.
 Before we sold the house we needed to do some

 renovating.
 An exciting business opportunity presented itself, next